Screen size: 6.1-inch OLED (2400 x 1080)

 The Pixel 6a more than carries on that legacy as a top-notch camera phone.
 And its Tensor system-on-chip adds more tricks to the phone's toolset, as we'll discover in this Google Pixel 6a review.
-Also check out our roundup of reasons to buy and skip the Google Pixel 6a.

 Google Pixel 6a review: Price and availability